rjdw/Gitter_Committer/README.md

 6. Open VSCode Command Palette.
    - Windows: Ctrl+Shift+P
    - Mac: Cmd+Shift+P

+**ISSUE HERE, working on it**
 7. Type command (gcpc, gcpull)

 - Remember you need to have installed these commands via `pip install -e .` prior to trying this.

 ## Trying to beat